What is a blanket purchase order?

 For the uninitiated, a purchase order is a kind of contract between a buyer and seller that dictates the terms of either single or multiple purchases.
 The four types of purchase orders are blanket, standard, planned, and contract.
 Each has its benefits, and there’s a purchase order for basically any purchasing need a company might have.

-Always vet suppliers before creating a blanket purchase order, especially if they’re new to the industry or you’re unsure of their past performance.
-While blanket orders don’t guarantee you’ll have to purchase products from a subpar supplier, you can still spend substantial time negotiating terms.
+Always evaluate suppliers before entering into a blanket purchase agreement, especially if they’re new to the industry or you’re unsure of their past performance.
+While a blanket order doesn’t lock you into purchasing poor-quality products, negotiating terms and managing issues later can consume valuable time and resources.

 How can you automate the purchase order approval process?